BlockstreamResearch/bip-frost-dkg/README.md

 could be used instead to reduce the size of the success certificate.
 These methods are out of scope of this document.

-FOOTNOTE The obvious drawback of this simple protocol is that it does not provide robustness, i.e., it does not guarantee termination in the presence of malicious participants. any malicious participant (or the coordinator) can, for example, simply refuse to present a signature and stall thereby stall the protocol.

 [^certeq-literature]: CertEq can be viewed as signed variant of the Goldwasser-Lindell echo broadcast protocol [[GL05](https://eprint.iacr.org/2002/040), Protocol 1], or alternatively, as a unanimous variant of Signed Echo Broadcast [[Rei94](https://doi.org/10.1145/191177.191194), Section 4], [[GGR11](https://doi.org/10.1007/978-3-642-15260-3), Algorithm 3.17].)

 This termination rule immediately implies the integrity property: